TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-major-events.md

 </blockquote>

 > You've heard news and rumours or a recent deposition of King Morcant,
-> the old leader of the City of Renaura.
+> the old leader of the City of Denaura.

 #### The petitioner